eoyilmaz/stalker/docs/source/upgrade_db.rst

   # for Windows
   ..\Scripts\alembic.exe upgrade head

-  # for Linux or OSX
+  # for Linux or macOS
   ../bin/alembic upgrade head

   # this should output something like that: